mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 TO COME.

-The first scenario represented in a chart .
+The first scenario represented in a chart which compares activity grouping with design stages and activity description.

 CHART